mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/platform-service-dependencies/index.md

 These platform services provide the functionality to collect logs over time from Kubernetes, platform services, and applications deployed on managed clusters.
 They also provide the ability to visualize and query the aggregated logs.

-- [elasticsearch](https://www.elastic.co/elasticsearch): A distributed, RESTful search and analytics engine
+- [elasticsearch][elasticsearch]: A distributed, RESTful search and analytics engine
-- [elasticsearch-curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about.html): Helps you curate, or manage, your Elasticsearch indices and snapshots
+- [elasticsearch-curator][elasticsearch-curator]: Helps you curate, or manage, your Elasticsearch indices and snapshots
-- [elasticsearchexporter](https://github.com/justwatchcom/elasticsearch_exporter): A Prometheus exporter for various metrics about Elasticsearch
+- [elasticsearchexporter][elasticsearchexporter]: A Prometheus exporter for various metrics about Elasticsearch
-- [fluentbit](https://fluentbit.io): A log processor and forwarder which allows you to collect any data like metrics and logs from different sources, enrich them with filters and send them to multiple destinations
+- [fluentbit][fluentbit]: A log processor and forwarder which allows you to collect any data like metrics and logs from different sources, enrich them with filters and send them to multiple destinations
-- [kibana](https://www.elastic.co/kibana): A user interface that provides search and data visualization capabilities for data indexed in Elasticsearch
+- [kibana][kibana]: A user interface that provides search and data visualization capabilities for data indexed in Elasticsearch

 |  **Platform Service** | **Dependencies** |
 | --- | --- |